adrianovirgilio/scc5830_project/README.md

 Link to access the online application: https://giia.pirassununga.net/scc5830_project/index.html

 The PHP program targets the image with a white background, dividing the image into two objects (brachiaria leaves and the white background of the image).
-To perform the segmentation of the images, a threshold autocorrection threshold algorithm was used.
+To perform the segmentation of the images, a threshold autocorrection and algorithm were used.

 After segmentation and separation of the background through the threshold algorithm, pixel-pixel scanning of the image is performed in order to obtain the mean of the R, G and B channels, following the calculation of the IV (vegetation indices) that will serve as entry for the training of the Artificial Neural Network.